 For personal pension contributions, you get a 25% tax top up as a basic rate taxpayer and an additional 25% or 31% as a higher or additional rate taxpayer.
 This effectively means that for every £100 you save into your pension, as a basic rate taxpayer you’ll get £25 from the government, meaning that a total of £125 is paid into your pension.
 The basic amount is usually claimed by your pension provider on your behalf, while higher rate taxpayers need to claim the additional tax relief through their tax return.

 If you’re the director of your own limited company, you can alternatively choose to make employer contributions from your company into your pension.
 This option also comes with tax benefits, as pension contributions from your company are deductible when you’re calculating your business’ taxable profit.
-When you pay into your pension rather than paying yourself a salary you also save National Insurance, so adding this to the corporation tax saving, you could save 32.8% in total.
+When you pay into your pension rather than paying yourself a salary you also save National Insurance, so as well as the 19% corporation tax saving (or 25% if you’re a larger company), you could save 32.8%, or up to 38.85% in total.